LachlanGray/1D-Automata/readme.md

 So, if the centre cell finds itself in this situation (with itself on, left neighbours off on on, right neighbours off, on, off ) then it will remain on for the next time step.
 There are $2^{2r + 1}$ possible states that the rule table has to account for.
 Consequently, there are $2^{2^{2r + 1}}$ possible rule tables.
 This is a **big** number, and tucked away in the galactic number of possibilities are many interesting (or even useful) behaviours.

-Things get interesting when several cellular automata are put together 'shoulder to shoulder' in a ring formation, and update their states simultaneously over a series of time steps, following the same rules.
+The magic happens when several cellular automata are put together 'shoulder to shoulder' in a ring formation, and update their states simultaneously over a series of time steps, following the same rules.

 <!-- GETTING STARTED -->